stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 upon her brother, but James Dalton, who called often at the house, did his best to comfort her.
-In this he was warm and sincere; for he wished not only to console the woman he loved, but to utter some measure of the reverence he had always felt for the starward-bound genius who had been his youth&rsquo;s closest comrade.
+In this he was warm and sincere; for he wished not only to console the woman he loved, but to utter some measure of the reverence he had always felt for the starward-bound genius who had been his youth's closest comrade.
 He told Georgina how greatness can never be exempted from the shafts of envy, and cited the long, sad list of splendid brains crushed beneath vulgar heels.
-The attacks, he pointed out, formed the truest of all proofs of Alfred&rsquo;s solid eminence.
+The attacks, he pointed out, formed the truest of all proofs of Alfred's solid eminence.

-  &ldquo;But they hurt just the same,&rdquo; she rejoined, &ldquo;and all the more because I know that Al really suffers from them, no matter how indifferent he tries to be.&rdquo;
+   "But they hurt just the same, " she rejoined,  "and all the more because I know that Al really suffers from them, no matter how indifferent he tries to be. "

   Dalton kissed her hand in a manner not then obsolete among well-born persons.

-  &ldquo;And it hurts me a thousand times more, knowing that it hurts you and Alf.
-But never mind, Georgie, we&rsquo;ll stand together and pull through it!&rdquo;
+   "And it hurts me a thousand times more, knowing that it hurts you and Alf.
+But never mind, Georgie, we'll stand together and pull through it! "

   Thus it came about that Georgina came more and more to rely on the strength of the steel-firm, square-jawed governor who had been her youthful swain, and more and more